staticjax/kathleen-website/src/pages/index.md

     title: About
     section_id: about
     content: >-
       Hi there!
-I'm a PhD candidate in Sociology at the University of Texas at Austin and a fellow at the Population Research Center.
-My research interests include sexual and reproductive health, fertility, gender, social networks, and social policy.
+I am an Assistant Professor of Sociology at the University of South Carolina.
+Prior to joining UofSC, I completed my Ph.D. in Sociology at the University of Texas at Austin, where I was a fellow at the Population Research Center.
+My research interests include sexual and reproductive health, social demography, fertility, gender, and health policy.

       For my dissertation, I designed and implemented an original survey, conducted in-depth interviews, and analyzed longitudinal data to explore people’s attitudes and decision-making processes surrounding contraceptive use, abortion, and formal healthcare engagement.
 My work considers the individual, social, and structural determinants of people's experiences of healthcare and attitudes towards medicine.
 I take a transnational approach, exploring these topics across borders and within specific political contexts in the U.S., Latin America, Europe, and Sub-Saharan Africa.